 Key on / pins 11-14 wired = if the engine cranks, the key or ignition switch wiring is the problem.

 Key on / pins 11-14 wired = if the engine doesn’t crank, the key is not the problem.

 Follow up these tests with more cranking on the key to confirm.

-As useful as that test is, my problem turned out to be the starter.
 I had no cranking on the key so I jumped the pins and… no cranking.
 To be honest, most Internet diagnosis pointed to the starter anyway.
 But I was hoping for an easier fix since changing a BMW starter can be a big pain.
 I smacked the starter body with a long extension and a rubber mallet (using care not to touch the terminals).
 Follow a couple of whacks with a turn of the key.
 After the 9th or 10th whack the engine fired up.

 After all that guess I need a starter.
 And maybe some better grounds just for good measure.

 Update 1: a new Bosch starter did not resolve the no crank issue.